 And maybe you’ve got more to come!

 In looking back on your own life, where do you feel you might have had a successful harvest?
 Were you able to conclude something similar to what I did above?
 If so, what does that mean for you?
-Share your thoughts in the comments below!
+Share your thoughts and experiences below!

 You can also share your story and chat with the Ender Bowen Community on Discord by Clicking Here.